andrefrsousa/SuperBottomSheet/README.md

 // Default if true
 <attr name="superBottomSheet_cancelable" format="boolean"/>

-// The bottom sheet status bar color.
+// Status bar color.
 The default uses the colorDark attribute value.
 <attr name="superBottomSheet_statusBarColor" format="color"/>

 // The height of the bottom sheet when it is collapsed